 Do feel free to contact us if you have any questions:

-The process of selecting journals and evaluating journals are extremely inter-related and inter-twined.
+The process of selecting journals and evaluating journals should happen concurrently.
 There are a few ways authors can evaluate journals:

 1) By scrutinizing the journal's homepage and information for authors.
-More often than not, authors miss out on this crucial step to evaluate if a journal is ideal for their publications.
+Many authors often miss out on this crucial step to evaluate if a journal is ideal for their publications.
 Questions such as the aims and scope of the journal, journal's article type/methodology restrictions, word count limits or even charges and fees are all important considerations when evaluating journals.
-If you have yet to see our recommendations for selecting journals, refer to our page on Journal Selection for more information!
+If you have yet to see our recommendations on selecting potential journals, refer to our page on Journal Selection for more information!

 2) Some authors prefer the use of metrics and journal quality indicators to help them evaluate journals.